BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/SAP-HANA/HA-for-SAP-HANA-DB.md

 [Please follow the installation screenshots here](../Install-SPS-Components.md)

-## 5. Create Communication Path between Cluster Nodes and Witness
+## 5. Create a Communication Path between Cluster Nodes and Witness

 To create a communication path between a pair of servers, you must define the path individually on both servers.
 LifeKeeper allows you to create both TCP (TCP/IP) and TTY communication paths between a pair of servers.
 Only one TTY path can be created between a given pair.
 However, you can create multiple TCP communication paths between a pair of servers by specifying the local and remote addresses that are to be the end-points of the path.
 A priority value is used to tell LifeKeeper the order in which TCP paths to a given remote server should be used.